The unofficial rules for the 2023 Bermuda Billfish Release Cup.

 SCHEDULE OF EVENTS

-July 17 — Fishing day: 8:30 a.m. start, 3:00 p.m. lines out.
-Release video check-in and game fish weigh-in at Hamilton Princess Marina.
-Awards Banquet will be held at 7:30 p.m. at the Bonefish Bar & Grill.
+July 11 — Fishing day: 8:30 a.m. start, 3:00 p.m. lines out.
+Release video check-in and game fish weigh-in at the Barrs Bay Park.
+5:30 p.m.
+Boarding of The Elizabeth at the Hamilton Princess Marina.

 For dockage at Pier 41 Marina contact Willy Freeman on VHF channel 77, cell phone 441-705-4141, or email [email protected]